The mission of KPhA is to advocate and advance the pharmacy profession to improve the health of Kentuckians.

 TRAINING

-To receive NARCAN® Nasal Spray through FR-CARA, all first responders from requesting agencies must be trained to administer the drug.
-Training focuses on recognizing/responding to an overdose, basic tenets of addiction, opioid exposures, roles of treatment, and harm reduction programs.
-An instructor led class offering first responder training credits is available through the Kentucky Fire Commission and online through KBEMS.
-Training can be requested by submitting the NARCAN® Request Form in the section below.
+To receive Naloxone Nasal Spray through the FR-CARA grant, all first responders from requesting agencies must be trained to administer the drug.
+Training focuses on how opioids and naloxone work, relative risks of fentanyl exposure, risk factors for opioid overdose, how to recognize/respond to an opioid overdose including how to administer and to properly store naloxone.
+An instructor-led class offering first responder training credits is available through online KY TRAIN or by live zoom from the Kentucky Pharmacists Association.
+Training can be requested by submitting the Naloxone Request Form in the section below.

-First responder agencies can request NARCAN® by utilizing the following process:
+First responder agencies can request naloxone and training by utilizing the following process:

-• Step 1: Click the following link to access the NARCAN® Request Form.
+• Step 1: Click the following link to access the Naloxone Request Form.

-• Step 2: Fill out the FR-CARA NARCAN® Request Form completely and be sure to indicate if training is being requested.
+• Step 2: Fill out the Naloxone Request Form completely and be sure to indicate if training is being requested for staff.

-• Step 3: KDPH personnel will review the request and forward to KPhA for dispensing.
+• Step 3: KDPH personnel will review and approve the request and forward to KPhA for distribution

-• Step 4: Approved requests will be shipped to the requesting agency.
+• Step 4: Approved naloxone requests will be shipped to the requesting agency or partnering LHD, if required.

-Agencies that receive NARCAN® through the FR-CARA Grant must adhere to reporting requirements to support the program's goals, objectives and continued funding.
-Agencies will report NARCAN® usage by following agency-specific protocols AND by completing the NARCAN® Data Collection Form using the following link or by emailing a written report to KY.FR-CARA@ky.gov
+Agencies that receive naloxone through the FR-CARA Grant must adhere to reporting requirements to support the program's goals, objectives, and continued funding.
+Agencies will report Naloxone usage/distribution by following agency-specific protocols AND by completing the Naloxone Data Collection Form using the following link or by emailing a written report to KY.FR-CARA@ky.gov